ictunion/main-system-public/README.md

 This is what we use to run ICT Union.

-Overall system is a collection of sub systems (components) used to manage and run the system of the union organization.
+System is a collection of sub systems (components) used to manage and run the system of the union organization.

 This helps us to have much finer grain control over permissions.